-Skimming and scanning are both skills that can help you find information from texts more quickly, but people often get confused between them.
+Skimming and scanning are both skills that can help you find information from texts more quickly.

 Scanning is a way of looking for specific information in a text.
 For example, you may be learning about King Henry VIII and want to know the date he became king.
 This will be shown as a number rather than a word, so instead of reading the whole text you can move your eyes quickly across the words until you come to a number.